- Take in the views over the Strait of Georgia from the Vancouver Lookout

 Day 4: Day Hike in Garibaldi Provincial Park

 Grab an early breakfast at Mount Currie Coffee before taking to the trails south of Whistler for a full day of hiking in Garibaldi Provincial Park.
-En route, pull over to warm up the legs with an easy in-and-out trek through forest and over the rushing Cheakamus River to the historic Train Wreck site, a popular attraction of colorfully graffitied boxcars leftover from a 1956 derailed train (1.2 miles / 2 km).
+En route, pull over to warm up the legs with an easy in-and-out trek through forest and over the rushing Cheakamus River to the historic Train Wreck site, a popular attraction of colorfully graffitied boxcars leftover from a 1956 derailed train (1.2 mi / 2 km).

 Home to glaciers, wildflower meadows (late summer), and saw-tooth peaks, including the park's namesake mountain and impressive Black Tusk, Garibaldi Provincial Park offers a host of trails to choose from (most requiring at least a moderate level of fitness and expertise).
-From the Rubble Creek parking lot, pick up the Garibaldi Lake trail for an intermediate 11-mile (18-km) trek through thick forests of Douglas Firs, as you hike over an elevation of 2,690 feet (820 m).
+From the Rubble Creek parking lot, pick up the Garibaldi Lake trail for an intermediate 11-mile (18-km) trek through thick forests of Douglas Firs as you hike over an elevation of 2,690 feet (820 m).
 Stay awhile to soak up the view of the turquoise lake and glacier off in the distance before looping back.
 (Allow five to seven hours.)

 Back in the village, indulge in a post-hike meal at Garibaldi Lift Co.—a popular spot with the locals and affectionately referred to as GLC—for a casual dinner of pub fare, draft beer, and live music that carries well into the night.
-Alternatively, grab a quick bite to eat and get cleaned up with a soothing mineral soak at Scandinave Spa and then make your way to elegant Araxi Restaurant & Oyster Bar, one of Whistler's long-running top restaurants.
+Alternatively, grab a quick bite to eat and get cleaned up with a soothing mineral soak at Scandinave Spa, and then make your way to elegant Araxi Restaurant & Oyster Bar, one of Whistler's long-running top restaurants.

-Day 5: Joffre Lakes, Pemberton, & Cloudraker Skybridge
+Day 5: Joffre Lakes, Pemberton & Cloudraker Skybridge

 Take full advantage of Whistler's prime location to the great outdoors.
 Get an early start to beat the crowds and drive the hour north to Joffre Lakes Provincial Park for a morning hike.
-The drive along Highway 99 itself is spectacular and the views of the glacial lakes of the park even more so.
+The drive along Highway 99 itself is spectacular, and the views of the glacial lakes of the park even more so.
 With a picnic lunch, set out from the parking lot (where most people linger for the quick and easy snapshot of Lower Joffre Lake) and follow the 6-mile (10-km) trail, an intermediate route with rewarding views of turquoise lakes, old-growth forests, waterfalls, and towering glacier-laden peaks.

 On your return, stop in the quirky town of Pemberton.
-Founded as a farming and cowboy town that's retained its distant-outpost feel, join a tour of the Pemberton Distillery and stay for a tasting of their wild-honey liqueur followed by a visit to the Pemberton Museum for a peek into the town's past.
+Founded as a farming and cowboy town that's retained its distant-outpost feel, join a tour of the Pemberton Distillery and stay for a tasting of their wild-honey liqueur, followed by a visit to the Pemberton Museum for a peek into the town's past.

 Grab a pastry at the woodsy Blackbird Bakery to fuel up for an afternoon of hiking, sightseeing, or summer skiing (Horstman Glacier is accessible most of the year for the advanced skier) back in Whistler.
-Check out Cloudraker Skybridge and Raven's Eye Cliff Walk on Whistler Mountain for 360° views over the Coast Mountains, reached by the Whistler Village Gondola (purchase tickets online in advance for discounts, check the weather forecast, and dress in layers).
+Check out Cloudraker Skybridge and Raven's Eye Cliff Walk on Whistler Mountain for 360-degree views over the Coast Mountains, reached by the Whistler Village Gondola (purchase tickets online in advance for discounts, check the weather forecast, and dress in layers).

 Round out the day with an evening of live jazz and fine dining at Bearfoot Bistro, serving contemporary Canadian dishes from a multicourse prix-fixe menu and wine from one of western Canada's largest wine cellars.
 If you're still up for a short walk, head over to Cougar Mountain after dinner (10 minutes outside of the village) for Vallea Lumina, an enchanting lit-up night walk through an old-growth forest, alive with glowing lights, music, and special effects.